The wwPDB provides depositors with detailed reports (PDF and XML

 Validation reports for all Nuclear Magnetic Resonance (NMR) and 3D Cryo

 Electron Microscopy (3DEM) structures already represented in the global PDB

-archive where made publicly available in May 2016
+archive were made publicly available in May 2016

 Validation Report User Guides for

 a 1.8Å resolution X-ray structure of a small protein and a ligand, an entry with

 better overall quality relative to all X-ray structures.